addrummond/mlm/manual/manual.md

 automatically sleep.
 Tap the center pad to wake the meter up and display the last reading.

-## Out of range indication

-If the scene is too bright or too dark for the meter, the three lights at the top of the wheel (corresponding to f5.6, f8 and f11) turn on simultaneously.

 ## Changing the ISO

 The meter is set to ISO 100 by default.
 To change the ISO, press the left and